mstksg/inCode/copy/entries/singletons-3.md

 [^bottom]: All of this is ignoring the "bottom" value that is an occupant of every type in Haskell.
-We can use bottom to subvert pretty much all proofs in Haskell, unfortunately, so the discussion from this point forward assumes we are talking about a subset of haskell where all values are non-bottom and all functions are total.
+We can use bottom to subvert pretty much all proofs in Haskell, unfortunately, so the discussion from this point forward assumes we are talking about a subset of Haskell where all values are non-bottom and all functions are total.

 We can define a predicate `Knockable :: DoorState -> Type` as a GADT that only